amireh/react-drill/README.md

 - The means to easily express the _intent_ of an interaction instead of fiddling around with implementation details like how to trigger the `select` event on a combo box, or how to simulate typing into a text widget.

-Drill does this by providing a set of uniform APIs that can abstract this away.
+  Drill does this by providing a set of uniform APIs that can abstract this
+  away:

       drill(component)
         .find(TextField)